Sornaensis/ingrid2/tsl-compiler/Manual.md

 The symbols `=` and `==` are treated identically by the compiler for convenience.

-The above program turns into the following expression after analysis.
+The above program turns into the following after analysis.

 ```haskell
 if maxb(diameter) <= 2.0 then